KevinThorne/medievalx-pygame/README.md

 # medievalx-pygame
 Another old game that I made when I was learning how to code Python. -- *Released May 17, 2011*

+It does have some sort of documentation in win32/docs/tutorial.doc that I had written at the time of the release.
+It shows how to create custom levels and obviously how to play the game.

+Enjoy!

 -Kevin
 kevint@aptitekk.com